DataDog/datadog-ci/src/commands/synthetics/README.md

 : A boolean flag that fails the CI job if at least one test exceeds the default test timeout.
 The default is set to `true`.

 `files`
-: Glob patterns to detect Synthetic test [configuration files](#test-files).
+: Glob patterns to detect Synthetic [test files](#test-files).

 `global`
 : Overrides for Synthetic tests applied to all tests.
+They are the same overrides as those documented in the [test files](#test-files) section.

 `mobileApplicationVersionFilePath`
 : Override the application version for all Synthetic mobile application tests.

-`pollingTimeout`
-: **Type**: integer<br>
-The duration (in milliseconds) after which `datadog-ci` stops polling for test results.
-The default is 30 minutes.
-At the CI level, test results completed after this duration are considered failed.

 `proxy`
 : The proxy to be used for outgoing connections to Datadog. `host` and `port` keys are mandatory arguments, the `protocol` key defaults to `http`.
 Supported values for the `protocol` key are `http`, `https`, `socks`, `socks4`, `socks4a`, `socks5`, `socks5h`, `pac+data`, `pac+file`, `pac+ftp`, `pac+http`, and `pac+https`.
 The library used to configure the proxy is the [proxy-agent][2] library.